Pre-Fabricated, Modular and Manufactured Home Construction Permits in South Florida 2026

 HVHZ Considerations for Modular Construction

-HVHZ considerations for modular construction in HVHZ Miami-Dade, Broward, and eastern Palm Beach counties address substantial wind loading under Florida Building Code Section 1620.1 for the modular building components.
-Modular manufacturers operating in or serving HVHZ markets typically provide modular construction designed for HVHZ wind loading with substantial structural design verification supporting the substantial design wind pressures.
+HVHZ considerations for modular construction in HVHZ Miami-Dade, Broward, and eastern Palm Beach counties address wind loading under Florida Building Code Section 1620.1 for the modular building components.
+Modular manufacturers operating in or serving HVHZ markets typically provide modular construction designed for HVHZ wind loading with structural design verification supporting the design wind pressures.
 Notice of Acceptance documentation typically applies to specific modular building systems and components.
-Site assembly and connection of modular components requires special inspection verifying substantial structural integrity of the connections.
+Site assembly and connection of modular components requires special inspection verifying structural integrity of the connections.

 Foundation and Site Connection